Heartbreaking Floods Swamp Australias Cattle Country - UrduPoint

 Industry body AgForce told local media some cattle ranches may have lost almost 100 percent of their herd.

-The government Bureau of Meteorology said some towns had recorded as much as 500mm (20 inches) of rain in the space of a week -- their typical yearly total.
+The government Bureau of Meteorology said some towns had recorded as much as 500 millimetres (20 inches) of rain in the space of a week -- their typical yearly total.

 Muddy livestock survived by crowding together on the few small hills cresting above the flood waters, photos posted to social media showed.